 A New Developer’s Dream

-Golf course developments have become more popular over time because of a golf course property’s ability to maintain both interest from outside parties and value over time.
+Golf course developments have become more popular over time because of a golf course property’s ability to maintain both interests from outside parties and value over time.
 This can be your greatest asset as you look to get involved in golf course property as the best deals are often those made when the development is still under construction with perhaps only a model home or set of plans to show you.

 In most areas, neighborhoods that pop up around golf courses see little turnover.
 The prospect of living on a golf course is an attractive one and most consumers that make the plunge are those that wouldn’t even think about living somewhere else after spending so much time and money on getting to a golf course property in the first place.
 This can present a problem for someone that doesn’t want to participate in a bidding war on the handful of homes that come available.